nikkehtine/ff-autocolor-minimal/README.md

 -   When using [Adaptive Tab Bar Colour](https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour/), setting toolbar background to the lowest value makes it completely transparent
 -   Sometimes the whole browser window flashes, for reasons unknown

+## Might be added in the future

+-   Tab separators
+-   Styled context menus